GameBrief · General

 Romestead

-Romestead's four Early Access biomes aren't just reskins with harder enemies.
-Each one introduces a new ore tier, gates specific buildings, has distinct boss fights with confirmed HP values and drops, and pairs with a specific god investment that amplifies what that biome does best.
-This Romestead biome guide covers all four in progression order with the specifics that most guides skip.
+This Romestead biome guide covers all four Early Access biomes in progression order, with the specifics most guides skip.
+They aren't just reskins with harder enemies: each one introduces a new ore tier, gates specific buildings, has distinct boss fights with confirmed HP values and drops, and pairs with a specific god investment that amplifies what that biome does best.

-TL;DR: Romestead has 4 biomes in EA: Plains (Guardian of Minerva, 225 HP, unlocks Blacksmith), Forest (Lumberyard-exclusive, Bronze tier), Desert (Satyr-dominated, Cyclops boss at 10,000 HP, Tectonic armor), and Volcanic (hardest enemies, best citizen stats, Blacksmith boost, Firescale armor).
-Lumberyards can only be built in Forest.
+TL;DR: Romestead has 4 biomes in EA: Plains (Guardian of Minerva, 225 HP, unlocks Blacksmith), Forest (Lumberyard-exclusive, Bronze tier), Desert (Satyr-dominated, Cyclops boss, Tectonic armor), and Volcanic (hardest enemies, best citizen stats, Blacksmith boost, Great Phoenix of Arabia 1,200 HP + Talos Prototype 1,800 HP, Firescale armor).
+Lumberyards only work in Forest.
 Blacksmith in Volcanic gets a permanent lit furnace and production boost.
-Two more biomes (Swamp, Ruined City) are planned post-EA.
+One more biome, still unnamed, is teased for a later winter release.

 Biome progression is linear in Romestead.
 You start in the Plains, defeat the biome boss, unlock the next crafting tier, and move into the next biome with your settlement intact.
 You don't leave your original settlement behind; you expand into new biomes as you unlock access to them.